 Here's some additional settings that always apply regardless of what your primary mode is.

-for left-handed mode.
+0 for normal, 1 for left-handed mode.
 Everything swaps between the left and right controllers, making the left controller for aiming and the right controller for walking.
 Simply swapping the controllers in your hand doesn't work well because of their detection relative to the base unit.

 As a Sniper, when you zoom in with a scoped weapon, you use mouselook mode with these settings.
 "Heading" is your horizontal aim and "pitch" is your vertical aim.
 Usually these two values are kept the same.
 These will multiply how far you moved your right hand to how far your view moves.
 So a value of "2" will make your view move twice as far as your hand, and a value of "0.5" will make your view move half as far as your hand.

 This a boolean value (1=enabled, 0=disabled).
 If set to 1, ratcheting will reposition both your horizontal and vertical aim.
 If set to 0, ratcheting will only reposition your horizontal aim, never locking your vertical aim (your "horizon" will always be locked to your hand's position).
 This is an option because there's more importance in turning horizontally than vertically.
 Note: This affects both scoped-mode and mouselook-mode.

 This is how far you have to push the control stick before it starts actually walking at minimum speed.
 Most controllers apply a deadzone to control sticks to reduce unwanted input from minor control stick "wobble" when it's in a neutral position, and to nullify minor nudges when keeping your finger ready on the control stick.